International Child Labor and Forced Labor Reports

 The Department of Labor's Findings on the Worst Forms of Child Labor, mandated by the Trade and Development Act of 2000 (TDA report), focuses on the efforts of 143 U.S. trade beneficiary countries and territories to eliminate the worst forms of child labor through legislation, enforcement mechanisms, policies and social programs.

 The EO 13126 List is maintained by ILAB along with the Department of Homeland Security and the Department of State.
 It contains goods and their source countries that these agencies have reason to believe are made by forced or indentured child labor.
+The most recent edition of this List includes 35 goods from 26 countries.
 Pursuant to Executive Order 13126 of 1999, the List has implications for federal procurement activities, but is also intended as a resource for advocacy, research and government action addressing the issue of forced child labor around the world.